Which of the following statements about cellular respiration is t... | Channels for Pearson+

 1

-Understand the purpose of cellular respiration: Cellular respiration is a process that converts biochemical energy from nutrients into adenosine triphosphate (ATP), and then releases waste products.
+Identify the main purpose of cellular respiration, which is to convert biochemical energy from nutrients into adenosine triphosphate (ATP), and then release waste products.

-Identify the location of cellular respiration: Cellular respiration primarily takes place in the mitochondria of cells, not in chloroplasts.
+Understand that cellular respiration occurs in the mitochondria of cells, not in chloroplasts.
 Chloroplasts are involved in photosynthesis.

-Recognize the universality of cellular respiration: Cellular respiration occurs in both plant and animal cells, as both types of cells require ATP for energy.
+Recognize that cellular respiration consumes oxygen and glucose to produce ATP, carbon dioxide, and water.
+It does not produce oxygen as a byproduct.

-Clarify the byproducts of cellular respiration: The main byproducts of cellular respiration are carbon dioxide and water, not oxygen.
-Oxygen is actually consumed during the process.
+Acknowledge that cellular respiration occurs in both plant and animal cells, as both types of cells require ATP for energy.

-Confirm the correct statement: Cellular respiration converts glucose into ATP, which is the main energy currency of the cell, making this statement true.
+Based on these clarifications, determine that the statement 'Cellular respiration converts glucose into ATP' is the true statement about cellular respiration.

 Watch next